Guaimar IV of Salerno: Early conquests

 Guaimar set out to take possession of his new principality immediately.
 On 15 August, he conquered Rocca Vandra and gave it to the abbey of Monte Cassino.
 Meanwhile, the Normans of Aversa pacified the valley of the Sangro.
 After Pandulf fled to Constantinople, Guaimar turned his attention to Amalfi.
 In April 1039, in support of the deposed and blinded Manso II, Guaimar forced the abdication and exile of John II and his mother, Maria, a sister of Pandulf.
 Guaimar installed himself as duke.
 Then in July, he conquered Sorrento, which had been conquered by Pandulf in 1034.
 He gave it to his brother Guy with the title of duke.
-He also received the homage of the Duke of Naples, John V, who had brought the request for mediation to Constantinople in 1037.
+He also received the homage of the Duke of Naples as a vassal, John V, who had brought the request for mediation to Constantinople in 1037.

-In the north, he brought Comino, Aquino, Traetto (May 1039), Venafro (October 1040), Pontecorvo, and Sora under his rule.
+In the north, he brought Comino, Aquino, Traetto (May 1039), Venafro (October 1040), Pontecorvo and Sora under his rule.
 In June 1040, he took Gaeta, which had been conquered by Pandulf in 1032.
 After October 1041, Guaimar ceases to appear in the acts of Gaeta and it seems he was replaced by a popular usurper related to the old dynasty, Leo.
 By December 1042, however, Gaeta was in the hands of Rainulf, holding it from Guaimar.

-Under Guaimario IV the Principate of Salerno reached its zenit, controlling all continental southern Italy from Gaeta to the Messina Strait.

-He obtained also the vassallage of the Duque of Naples (John V of Naples) in 1041.
-Furthermore, it was the first time in History (since the Gothic war) that the Bizantine empire was forced out of the Italian peninsula.